Last updated : 23rd December 2005

 When Bodie and Doyle arrive at World Chemical Products, they meet some of the senior staff in Mr Harvey's office.
 Revealing that chief chemical analyst Mr Cummings would be able to test the vending machines for ADX, Harvey appears to pick up the telephone to talk to Cummings.... despite the fact he is stood in the very same office!?!
 (Thanks to "Nicolas")

-BTWSome time after this episode was repeated by ITV in 1979, a cut was made which has endured on subsequent UK TV transmissions (and the Video Gems issue).
+Some time after this episode was repeated by ITV in 1979, a cut was made which has endured on subsequent UK TV transmissions (and the Video Gems release of 1992).
 Just prior to the title sequence we see Nesbitt hand Susan some drugs.
 In uncut versions we then see Susan tightening her belt around her arm.
 Using Nesbitt's cigarette lighter to sterilise a needle, she then shoots up.
-The excision may have come about because of a tightening up of censorship rules by the Independant Broadcasting Authority (or Independant Television Committee as they are now known).
-Thankfully the missing segment is present on the Contender issue and VCI's 1988 release.
+The excision may have come about because of a tightening up of censorship rules by the Independent Broadcasting Authority (or Independent Television Committee as they are now known).
+Thankfully the missing segment is present on the VCI's 1988 release, Contender's video and DVD issues and Network's 2014 DVD and BluRay issues.
 Very many thanks to DanaJeanne Norris and Ros Connors for info!

-Di Trevis (Susan) appeared in a great Sweeney episode, 'Bait' but appears to have dropped out of acting in the early 1980s.
+Di Trevis (Susan) appeared in a great Sweeney episode, 'Bait' but dropped out of acting in the early 1980s until the early 2000s.

-Trevor Adams (Benny) was a regular in the 1970s sitcom The Fall and Rise of Reginald Perrin but quit acting in the 1990s and sadly passd away in 2000.
+Trevor Adams (Benny) was a regular in the 1970s sitcom The Fall and Rise of Reginald Perrin but quit acting in the 1990s and sadly passed away in 2000.

 Penny Irving (Pam the, ahem, "exotic dancer") was a nurse to young Mr Grace in Are You Being Served? and starred in early seasons of the holiday camp sitcom Hi-De-Hi.
 Nothing since as far as I'm aware.